This subject has been causing confusion ever since VAT was introduced in the UK. There are a number of issues to consider.

 As with any principles, the best way to understand them is through examples.

 An accountant from Birmingham visits a client in London and travels by train.
-The purchase of his train ticket constitutes a zero-rated supply of passenger transport, but as the supply is made to the accountant, not his client, the fare forms part of his main supply of accountancy services to his client.
-Therefore, the recharge is standard rated.
+The purchase of his train ticket constitutes a zero-rated supply of passenger transport, but as the supply is made to the accountant, not his client.
+The fare in fact forms part of his charge for his supply of accountancy services to his client.
+Therefore, the recharge carries the same VAT rate as the accountant's main supply of accountancy services and is standard rated.
+Put another way, the accountant is not making a zero rated supply of passenger transport, so the charge must be standard rated.

 A solicitor providing conveyancing services to his client, pays a Land Registry fee on his client's behalf.
 As the cost is actually the direct responsibility of the client, the solicitor can treat it as a disbursement, meaning no VAT is due on the amount recharged.